Links on Android Authority may earn us a commission. Learn more.

-Amazon Prime Day 2019 is almost here, running from July 15-16.
-While you could certainly just stumble in and try to pick up some good deals, planning ahead will ensure you make the most of Amazon’s made-up holiday.
+Amazon moved Prime Day 2020 to October due to the pandemic, but we have no idea of the retail giant’s plans for this year.
+Maybe the holiday will stay later in the year, or maybe it will hop back to July.
+While you could certainly just stumble in and try to pick up some good deals either way, planning ahead will ensure you make the most of Amazon’s made-up holiday.

 Below we share some of our favorite Amazon Prime Day tips.